griffinwt/nextale/README.md

 <img src="./Chapter_1/images/top_5_reasons.png" width="75%" height="75%">

 Having cleaned the review data, I set out to create a cosine distance recommender model.
 This model finds the similarity between products by measuring the distance between their vectors created from review grades by customers.
-Here is an example of what the initial product x reviewer matrix looked like on a small scale with made-up scores:
+Here is an example of what the initial product x reviewer matrix looked like on a small scale (with artificial ratings):

 | Movie          |   user_1 |   user_2 |   user_3 |